thereseohanlon/java-training-revenue/README.md

 5. Check everything is still working!

 Now we're going to write some SQL to get screenings from the local database.
 1. First autowire the ```JdbcTemplate``` Bean into our ```ScreeningDaoImpl```.
+This is used to run our SQL.
-2. Create a new String to represent an SQL statement to get all the fields from the table *screening_results*.
+2. Create a new *String* to represent an SQL statement to get all the fields from the table *screening_results*.
 3. Add [this][screening_jdbc_all] line to your method which will use the JDBCTemplate to attempt to execute your sql and return a list of ```Screenings```.
 4. Do the same for a single patient id.
 Use [this][screening_jdbc_single] Java code to execute your SQL to return just a single ```Screening```.
 5. Update the ```Screening``` with the Lombok ```Data``` annotation.
 This will allow our Screenings to be represented as strings.
 6. Add a new method to the ```ScreeningController``` to get all screenings.
 Use the ```toString()``` method to return a String representation of the list of ```Screenings```.
+7. Update the ```RequestMapping``` annotations to use RequestMethod.GET.
+Also update the endpoint to use an alias for the /screening endpoint.
+[Here's][request_mapping_example] an example of how this is done.
-7. Run the app and check that the endpoints are now working.
-See last hint for how to test this!
+8. Run the app and check that the endpoints are now working.

+**To test endpoints**: Try a patient id that does exist and one that does not.
+You should get an error for the one that does not esixt.
+This is an exception and we will be updating our code to cleanly handle this later.
+Also try the endpoint to get all Screenings.
+It should return every ```Screening``` from the database as it's string representation in one big blob of text.

 *Hints*
 * Intellij can implement the methods from an interface automatically for you.
 Click the red ballon after you have added the ```implements ScreeningDao``` line to the ```ScreeningDatabase``` and click *Implement Methods*.
 * To easily rename a class and all it's references in Intellij, right click the class in the Project menu and click refactor -> rename.
 * The ```ScreeningRowMapper```  maps the SQL screening to our Java ```Screening``` objects.
 * Give the ```RequestMapping``` for getting all screenings a different value else Spring will complain.
-* Try a patient id that does exist and one that does not.
-You should get an error for the one that does not esixt.
-This is an exception.
-We can handle this later.
-Also try the endpoint to get all Screenings.
-It should return every ```Screening``` from the database as it's string representation.

 [malignant_dataset_file]: <https://innersource.accenture.com/projects/TTSA/repos/tag-training-spring/browse/src/main/resources/malignant_cancer_dataset.csv?at=day_3>
 [project_lombok]: <https://projectlombok.org/>